LarryCN/VEDiC/Readme.txt

 non-positional index 3 temporary files(roughly 67MB),
 as we change bit-vector to a tmp value, roughly total data should be more than 400MB.

-doc_dic 1.3 MB 1645 group versions
+doc_dic 1.3 MB 1645 group versions then roughly 48000 pages
-lexicon 20 MB roughly 261221 different terms inverted index 24 MB
+average page words number about 4900(about as 15 times as page in hw nz) lexicon 20 MB roughly 261221 different terms inverted index 24 MB